msropp/data-challenge/peterkim-solution.md

 # Peter Kim Solution

 ### Approach Overview
 Examined the data.tsv file.
 Rather than immediately working on the solution, I performed significant exploratory data analysis (EDA) on the data using Python Jupyter Notebook; allocated approximately 4-6 hours to simply understanding the data.
 Analyzed 1,008 lines by reading text into a list of strings.
 Created a 'notebook' folder which contains the EDA in 'explore-data-challenge.ipynb'.
+Also added a .gitignore file to ignore folders .ipynb_checkpoints from Jupyter Notebook.

 ### Major Insight from EDA
 Out of 1,008 lines in the dataset, 995 lines have 4 tab-delimiters.
 Filtering only those 995 lines, the data is easily read into a pandas dataframe using io.StringIO(), and specifying pandas 'sep' as tab-delimiter.
 Once data fits into a dataframe, the remaining steps to clean-transform-export can be performed in pandas.
 For example, the 'account_number' column showed some anomalies that would benefit from cleaning.
 Also, some records had null values (e.g. first_name, last_name, or both) which can be filled if preferable.